 Whether you choose chicken, fish, tofu, or cheese serve your strips with a nice dipping sauce.
 Good options include:

 - Barbecue sauce

-- Honey mustard (Dijon mustard mixed sour cream and a dollop of honey makes a great, mild sauce for kids)
+- Honey mustard (Dijon mustard mixed with sour cream and a dollop of honey makes a great, mild sauce for kids)

 - Tartar sauce

 - Tomato sauce for tofu or cheese fingers

 - Or try this Spicy Mayo: Combine 1/3 c mayo, 1/3 cup plain yogurt, 1 tsp mustard, 1 tsp soy, 1 tbsp ketchup, 1/2 tsp Sriracha (optional), 1 clove garlic, 1 tsp red wine vinegar, 1/2 tsp honey.